-State: Maryland Type of Nomination: Individual Team

-Nominee(s) Name, Address, Phone, and Email:

-Where and when did nominee(s) receive FCL training?

-The nomination form must include the following information, identified by section Checklist of Enclosures:

-Success in Community Action.
-Describe:

-- What change did nominee set out to make?
-Was he/she working with a community group or alone? - If working with a community group explain the group's role. - What did nominee do?
-What did the community group (if any) do? - Did the nominee provide education and leadership in working toward this change?
-How? - How many people were reached or changed because of the nominee's work? - What was the final outcome of the proposed change? - How did the nominee use their FCL training in effecting this change? - What was the nominee's specific role in the project? - 100 Word Summary
+State: Maryland Type of Nomination: Individual Team Nominee(s) Name, Addres s, Phone, and Email: Where and when did nomine ee(s) receive FCL training?
+The nomination form must Checklist of Enclosures: include the following information, identified by section group or alone?If working with a command with tion.
+Describe: nee set out to make?
+Was he/she working with a communi munity group explain the group's role.
+What did the community group (if any) do? de education and leadership in working toward this change e reached or changed because of the nominee's work? come of the proposed change? use their FCL training in effecting this change?
+Us specific role in the project?
+Letters from those who contributionLetter of support from have been empowered by the nominee (related to this act can discuss how the community benefited from nominees State FCE Board (where such exists). ead and shoulders photo) for news article and FCE TODA s' clippings, actual items produ Nomination submitted by: Signature, Address, Phone & State FCE President uportant to the selection of the nominee(s) such as newspartaced or materials developed.
+Email: per NameAddressState PhoneState Zip Code Deadline: Postmarked by Ap Submit the original copy wi 73 Cavalier Blvd.
+Suite 10 th photo to: National FCE Headquarters (2014)

-Enclose:

-- Letters from those who have been empowered by the nominee (related to this action). - Letters from those who can discuss how the community benefited from nominees' contribution. - Letter of support from State FCE Board (where such exists). - Photo of nominee(s) (head and shoulders photo) for news article and FCE TODAY.

-Recommended, but not required:

-Other items deemed important to the selection of the nominee(s) such as newspaper clippings, actual items produced or materials developed.

-Nomination submitted by:

-Signature, Address, Phone & Email:

-Name

-Address ---------- --

-City State Zip Code

-Phone Email:

-Deadline: Postmarked by April 15

-Submit the original copy with photo to: National FC E Headquarters --------------------- ----------------- ----------------- ----------------

-73 Cavalier Blvd.
-Suite 106 · Florence, KY 41042